-French government agencies provide financing to French companies for R&D. At June 30, 2018 and December 31, 2017, the Company had outstanding loans of \$265 and \$267, respectively for various programs.
-These loans do not bear interest and are repayable only in the event the research project is technically or commercially successful.
-Potential repayment is scheduled to occur through 2019.
+French government agencies provide financing to French companies for R&D. At September 30, 2018 and December 31, 2017, the Company had one remaining outstanding loan of \$226 and \$267, respectively for one program.
+This loan does not bear interest and repayment is scheduled to occur through 2019.